ReScience/ReScience-submission/article/article.md

 ![Comparison of calculated correlations among species abundances in the original article and this reproduction.](figures/correlation_comparison.pdf) {#fig:corr_comp}

 Highlighted in the text of the original paper were: negative correlations of picophytoplankton with protozoa, and of nanophytoplankton both with rotifers and calanoid copepods, positive correlation of picophytoplankton with calanoid copepods, negative correlation between bacteria and ostracods, and positive correlation between bacteria and phosphorus.
-All of these correlations were qualitatively reproduced.
+All of these correlations were at least qualitatively reproduced.

 ## Spectral analyses

 Spectral analyses in the original paper were presented graphically in figures S3 (raw spectrograms) and S4 (Welch periodograms).
-These graphs were, apparently, visually inspected to reveal: "fluctuations covered a range of different periodicities", and "picophytoplankton, rotifers and calanoid copepods seemed to fluctuate predominantly with a periodicity of about 30 days."
-It is unclear how these conclusions were derived from figures S3 and S4 of the original article.
+The original article states: "fluctuations covered a range of different periodicities", and "picophytoplankton, rotifers and calanoid copepods seemed to fluctuate predominantly with a periodicity of about 30 days."
 Our reproduced spectra (not shown here, but code provided) were a reasonably close match to the spectra in the original article.

 ## Lyapunov exponents by direct method

-Reproduced divergence rates (figure @fig:divergence) and Lyapunov exponents (figure @fig:LE_comparison) were somewhat different from those in the original article..
+Reproduced divergence rates (figure @fig:divergence) and therefore Lyapunov exponents (figure @fig:LE_comparison) were somewhat different from those in the original article.
 The original article states: "the distance between initially nearby trajectories increased over time, and reached a plateau after about 20–30 days".
-The reproduced results appear not inconsistent with this statement, except for one group of species (Harpacticoids).
+The reproduced results are consistent with this statement.
 The original article also stated that the analyses "yielded significantly positive Lyapunov exponents of strikingly similar value for all species (Fig. 3; mean exponent = 0.057 per day, s.d. = 0.005 per day, n = 9)".
-Reproduced exponents had very similar mean value, but had much larger standard deviation (mean = 0.060 and s.d. = 0.014).
+Reproduced exponents had very similar mean value, but had larger standard deviation (mean = 0.060 and s.d. = 0.014).

 ![Reproduced divergence rates and Lyapunov exponents (figure 3 in the original article).](figures/div_rate.pdf) {#fig:divergence}